luk3yx/minetest-flow/README.md

 is between elements inside the box.
 If unspecified, `spacing` will default to 0.2.

-Container elements (HBox and VBox) can also have `bgcolor`, `bgimg`, and `bgimg_middle` parameters that specify a background for the container.
+Container elements (HBox and VBox) can optionally have `bgimg` and `bgimg_middle` parameters that specify a background for the container.
 The background will be drawn behind any padding that the container has.

 Example: